peterhinch/micropython-async/v3/README.md

  * `Delay_ms` Software retriggerable monostable (watchdog-like object).
  * `Switch` Debounced switch with close and open callbacks.
  * `Pushbutton` Pushbutton with double-click and long press callbacks.

-# 4. Outstanding issues with V3

-V3 is still a work in progress.
-The following is a list of issues which I hope will be addressed in due course.

-## 4.1 Fast I/O scheduling

-There is currently no support for this: I/O is scheduled in round robin fashion with other tasks.
-There are situations where this is too slow, for example in I2S applications and ones involving multiple fast I/O streams, e.g. from UARTs.
-In these applications there is still a use case for the `fast_io` V2 variant.

-## 4.2 Synchronisation primitives

-These CPython primitives are outstanding:
- * `Semaphore`.
- * `BoundedSemaphore`.
- * `Condition`.
- * `Queue`.